 Solomon noted that “a rebuke enters deeper into one that hath understanding than a hundred stripes into a fool” (Prov.
 17:10).
 Correction is a natural expression of love (Prov.
 3:11-12), and when it is well received, it produces peaceable fruit (Heb.
 12:11).

 Some Never Learn to Deal with Church Problems

 When some enter the church, they labor under the delusion that they are in heaven already!

 It is a tremendous shock when these tender saints learn that not everyone in the Lord’s church is honest and good.
 They are not prepared for the reality that, as one preacher put it, some of the people in our fellowship ought to be in the penitentiary!

 When they observe conflict in the church — or if they are treated in an unbecoming way by brethren — rather than attempting to assist the situation for the sake of righteousness, occasionally a sense of smugness sets in.
 An aura of self-righteousness may develop.

 But our Lord knew that there would be difficulties in the kingdom.
-Consider the parable of the tares (Matthew 13).
+Consider the parable of the tares (Mt.
+13).
 Paul had his enemies, even within the church (2 Cor.
-11:26), yet he did not “sour” on the entire brotherhood.
+11:26), yet he did not sour on the entire brotherhood.

 Perhaps some are so cynical that they will not allow themselves to trust anyone.
 An opposite inclination, equally extreme, is to see everyone, especially those in the church, as virtually angelic.

-It certainly is not sinful to have a great respect and confidence in good brethren, but in the final analysis, one’s trust must be in God Almighty and in His Son, Jesus Christ!
+It certainly is not sinful to have great respect and confidence in good brethren.
+But in the final analysis, one’s trust must be in God Almighty and in His Son, Jesus Christ!
 They will never do wrong.
 They will never disappoint us (Heb.
 13:5).